kellyschrock/solex-cc/README.md

 You can also specify these filters in the "Logging" page on the UI in case you want to view log output there.

+## IVC

+Stands for "Inter-Vehicle Communication", a lofty-sounding term describing the ability of vehicles on a given network to discover and communicate with each other, coordinating their activities.

+### How it works
+At startup, SolexCC loads all of its installed workers.
+Once they're all loaded (thus providing a set of "features" for a SolexCC instance), IVC starts and sends a periodic UDP broadcast to advertise its presence on the network.

+Another SolexCC instance gets this broadcast, and starts a direct connection between itself and the broadcaster.
+It notifies all installed workers that a "peer" has appeared on the network.
+If any worker is interested in specific functions a peer might provide, it interrogates the new peer to find out what functionality it offers.
+If interested, the worker can subscribe to topics provided by the new peer, which essentially gives a vehicle the ability to monitor the state of other vehicles.
+The two vehicles can then coordinate their work.

+For example, the `mission_split` worker can be installed on 2 or more copters.
+The same mission can then be uploaded to both or all of them.
+Then the vehicles can be armed and launched to a hover, one by one.
+As each vehicle launches, it will communicate with the other vehicles that have already launched and have the same mission loaded.
+It will split the overall mission into segments and coordinate with the other vehicles to split the overall mission up.
+Each vehicle will fly a portion of the mission based on how many vehicles are going to fly it at the same time (e.g. half each for 2 copters, 1/3 each for 3 copters, etc).

+The `follow_other` worker monitors a target vehicle's location and can be instructed by the GCS to fly in formation with it, to follow the same path as the target vehicle, to orbit the target vehicle, etc.

+A worker could be created to basically ensure a minimum distance between vehicles as they fly.
+Up to you...
+Just whatever you want to do.